Lappicy/ISPaL/README.md

 ```
 ### Acessing the forecasts

 The output of the function is a list with four tables.
 The first table (*Forecast.table*) has all the observed and forecasted values for each model.
 The second and third table (*Error.table* and *All.error.table*) are simillar between each other, having the coefficients used for each exogenous variable as well as the **NSE** and **KGE** metrics (with its individuals components).
-The difference between both tables is that the level of detail in each one.
+The difference between both tables is the level of detail in each one (the more complete table has the three models used as well as a PARX1, PARX2 and PARX3 model - each forcing exactly one exogenous variable).
 Lastly, the final table (*Lambda.table*) has the lambda values used in the ridge regression for each time series, month and lag used.
 ```r
   Forecast.table <- forecast.results[[1]]
   Error.table <- forecast.results[[2]]